php-dev-br/laravel-doc-pt-br/eloquent.md

 #### Deleting An Existing Model By Key

 In the example above, we are retrieving the model from the database before calling the `delete` method.
-However, if you know the primary key of the model, you may delete the model without explicitly retrieving it by calling the `destroy` method.
+However, if you know the primary key of the model, you may delete the model without retrieving it by calling the `destroy` method.
 In addition to a single primary key as its argument, the `destroy` method will accept multiple primary keys, an array of primary keys, or a [collection](collections.md) of primary keys:

     App\Flight::destroy(1);